XD-DENG/Spark-practice/README.md

 After Spark is started, a default SparkContext will be created (usually named as "sc").

 ### Load Data

-The most common method used to load data is `textFile`.
-This method takes an URI for the file (local file or other URI like hdfs://), and will read the data in as a collections of lines.
+The most common method used to load data is `sc.textFile`.
+This method takes an URI for the file (local file or other URI like `hdfs://`), and will read the data as a collections of lines.

 ```python
 # Load the data
 >>> raw_content = sc.textFile("2015-12-12.csv")